Saul666/DataScienceAssignment2/REPORT_IDAN.md

 ### 4. Stability
 **Re-run with different seeds / on a subsample.
 Do the clusters survive?
 Would you trust them on next month's data?**

-* **Survival:** Yes.
-The cluster assignments proved exceptionally stable across different random seeds (10, 100, 2024) and 80% data subsamples, maintaining an **Adjusted Rand Index (ARI) > 0.990**.
+* **Survival:** Yes. in the IPYNB notebook i created a new cell to test this ,  The cluster assignments proved exceptionally stable across different random seeds (10, 100, 2024) and 80% data subsamples, maintaining an **Adjusted Rand Index (ARI) > 0.990**.
 Centroid positions remained consistent across iterations.
 * **Trusting on Next Month's Data:** Yes, with caveat.
 The underlying macro structure (*Single-Order Recent*, *Single-Order Lapsed*, *Repeat VIP*) will remain stable because Olist’s structural purchase rate (~97% single purchases) changes slowly.
 However, individual customers will naturally drift from Cluster 0 to Cluster 1 as their `recency_days` increases if they are not re-engaged.

 ---